TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 a.
 Copy of certification or verification of international invention awards.

 b.
 Proof of work experience for at least four years in relevant fields.
+{{< /accordion >}}

-### 4. Those who have held a specialized or interdisciplinary positions at a semiconductors, optoelectronics, information and communication, electronic circuit design, biotechnology/medical materials, precision machinery, transportation, systems integration, consultancy, or green energy company in the manufacturing sector or related technology services sectors, and have more than eight years of work experience in related fields.
+{{< accordion title="Those who have held a specialized or interdisciplinary positions at a semiconductors, optoelectronics, information and communication, electronic circuit design, biotechnology/medical materials, precision machinery, transportation, systems integration, consultancy, or green energy company in the manufacturing sector or related technology services sectors, and have more than eight years of work experience in related fields." suffix="4." bottemless="true" >}}

 * Proof of work experience of for at least eight years in relevant fields.
+{{< /accordion >}}

-### 5. Those who have been certified by the relevant central competent authority as specialized talents possessing professional capacity or transnational experience needed in Taiwan.
+{{< accordion title="Those who have been certified by the relevant central competent authority as specialized talents possessing professional capacity or transnational experience needed in Taiwan." suffix="5." bottemless="true" >}}

 * Evidence proving applicant’s professional ability or transnational experience.
+{{< /accordion >}}